 How we test and review bowling balls

 In 2002, through a general consensus of bowlers, manufacturers, and pro shops, we implemented our current ball testing process of using three different testers and four different oil patterns.
 Our three testers have delivery styles that cover the spectrum from stroker to tweener to cranker.
-Our standard testing oil patterns consist of dry, medium, and oily house shots and also includes one Sport-compliant condition.
+Our standard testing oil patterns consist of dry, medium, and oily house shots and also include one more difficult and flatter sport condition.
 We feel that this testing methodology is more comprehensive and reliable than simply having one bowler testing balls on one or two oil patterns.

 Our newest bowling ball reviews are featured below.
 To find older reviews, please use the At-a-Glance Comparison Table or search for them using the site search box.